-19 Racist Incidents
+7. Racist Incidents

-19.1 Chadsgrove's policy on racist incidents is set out in the Pupil Behaviour, Supervision, Anti-Bullying, Racial Harassment and Exclusion policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
-A log of any racist incidents in school is maintained.
+7.1 Chadsgrove School's policy on racist incidents is set out in a separate policy (Number 56 - Pupil Behaviour, Supervision, Anti-Bullying, Racial Harrassment & Exclusions) and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+We maintain a log of racist incidents in school.

-20 Anti-Bullying
+8. Anti-Bullying

-- 20.1 Chadsgrove's policy on anti-bullying is set out in the Pupil Behaviour, Supervision, Anti-Bullying, Racial Harassment and Exclusion policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
-All incidences of bullying, including cyber-bullying, sexting, racist, homophobic and gender related bullying, will be dealt with in accordance with our anti-bullying policy.
-It is recognised that children with special needs and/or disabilities are more susceptible to being bullied.
-A log of any bullying incidents in school is maintained. - 20.2We recognise that there will be occasions when bullying incidents will fall within child protection procedures or may be deemed criminal activity and that it may be necessary to report the concerns to the Family Front Door or to the Police.
+- 8.1 Chadsgrove School's policy on anti-bullying is set out in a separate policy (policy number 56 as above) and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 8.2 All incidences of bullying, including cyber-bullying, sexting, racist, homophobic and genderrelated bullying, will be dealt with in accordance with our anti-bullying policy.
+We recognise that children with special needs and/or disabilities are more susceptible to being bullied.
+We maintain a log of bullying incidents in school. - 8.3 We recognise that there will be occasions when bullying incidents will fall within child protection procedures or may be deemed criminal activity and that it may be necessary to report the concerns to the Family Front Door or to the Police.

-21 E-safety
+9. E-safety

-21.1 All members of staff are trained in and receive regular updates in e-safety and recognising and reporting concerns.
+- 9.1 The DSL and Deputy DSL understand the unique risks associated with online safety.
+They have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school. - 9.2 The DSL and Deputy DSL are able to recognise the additional risks that children with SEN and disabilities face online, for example from online bullying, grooming and radicalisation and have the capability to support SEND children to stay safe online. - 9.3 All members of staff are trained in and receive regular updates in e-safety and recognising and reporting concerns. - 9.4 Our Acceptable Use policy recognises that internet safety is a whole school responsibility (staff, pupils, governors, volunteers and parents). - 9.5 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
+Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal.
+We therefore recognise our responsibility to educate our pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies.

-- 21.2The school website contains e-Safety information parents and provides a link to on online course that they can access in order to further develop their knowledge.
-E-safety information includes the use of images on hand held devices. - 21.3 Our Acceptable Use policy recognises that internet safety is a whole school responsibility (staff, pupils, governors and parents). - 21.4 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
-Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal. - 21.5 Staff therefore recognise their responsibility to educate pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies. - 21.6 We will ensure that filters are in place to prevent access to unsuitable sites and we monitor the use of the school network and internet to ensure that any pupil or staff member attempting to access inappropriate, abusive or harmful material is appropriately advised and/or supported.
+9.6 We will ensure that filters are in place to prevent access to unsuitable sites and we will monitor the use of the school network and internet to ensure that any pupil or staff member attempting to access inappropriate, abusive or harmful material is appropriately advised and/or supported.